 I know this sounds terrible, but before I understood grace, who I was in Christ and the New Covenant, I rarely ever thought about what Jesus did for me on the cross or what He provided for me through His finished work.
 I was mistaken in thinking that the weight of living this Christian life was on me and that I needed to keep trying harder and harder until I got it right.
 That was wrong because Jesus already got it right on my behalf and I needed to believe it and receive it.
 Thankfully, now I do this on a daily basis and I encourage you to as well!

-Our daughter Starr recently came to me with tears streaming down her face because she struggles with being bossy toward her twin sister Angel.
-Sometimes Angel also struggles with being bossy toward Starr, but Starr is more like me and Angel is more laid back like her Dad.
+Years ago, when she was much younger, my daughter Starr came to me with tears streaming down her face because she struggled with being bossy toward her twin sister Angel.
+Sometimes Angel also struggled with being bossy toward Starr, but Starr is more like me and Angel is more laid back like her Dad.
 So I could tell Starr was feeling bad that she had been bossy once again and I knew I had an open window to her heart to minister to her right then while she was coming to me with an openness.

 I went on, “Do you know that if you did this same thing 25 more times tonight, you would still be just as much of a good girl in Jesus as you are right now and Jesus would love you just as much as He does right now?”
 That got her.
 You could see the surprise on her face.